quantumlib/OpenFermion/FEATURES.rst

 * Reverse Jordan-Wigner transform: method for mapping QubitOperators to FermionOperators.

 * Bravyi-Kitaev transform: method for mapping FermionOperators to QubitOperators with logarithmic many-body order.
+Implementation from arXiv:1208.5986.

+* Bravyi-Kitaev Fenwick tree transform: method for mapping FermionOperators to QubitOperators with logarithmic many-body order basedon Fenwick Trees.
 Implementation from arXiv:1701.07072.

 * Bravyi-Kitaev Superfast transform: method for mapping FermionOperators to QubitOperators with constant many-body order.
 Number of qubits required scales as number of terms.